Skip to main content

 How to apply

-Applications for initial nurse practitioner registration in British Columbia
+Applications for initial nurse practitioner licensure in British Columbia

 Initial applications

-The application process you follow is determined by where you received your NP education and whether you have been registered as an NP in another jurisdiction.
-Note: These applications are for first-time applicants only.
-If you have previously held nurse practitioner (NP) registration in British Columbia, learn how to reinstate your registration.
+The application process you will follow is determined by where you received your nursing education.
+Select the description that best describes you for application details.
+These applications are for initial licensure only; if you have previously held LPN licensure in British Columbia, you must apply to reinstate your licence

 New graduates of a Canadian NP program (including B.C.)